Hammer Films Retrospective (part I) Gothic Beginnings

 Kneale never quite adjusted to the fact that his most effusive fans usually weighed 300 pounds and were dressed like Klingons.

 Kneale was not happy with Hammer’s first attempt at Quatermass.
 Primarily because of Donlevy.
-Too loud, too brash, and ultimately too American.
+Too loud, too gruff, and too American.
 He had been a film star at one time but those days were behind him.
 Now he was having to get by in the world of American television and had started to take a serious interest in his alcoholism.
 He was at best disinterested in his film and the world it was trying to build.
 In the words of Nigel Kneale, “he took the money and waddled.”

 The Quatermass Xperiment was the story of a space expedition that ended in disaster.
 The British Experimental Rocket Group (BERG) had launched the expedition with three astronauts aboard and there was only one left when it crash-landed, the other two were missing.
 The survivor Carroon was barely able to talk.
 The spacecraft showed signs of forcible entry from the outside.
 Carron metamorphosized into a creature that was as much plant as it was animal and went on your standard alien killing spree.
 Quatermass came up with a theory that the creature had absorbed Carroon and the other astronauts and was only disguising itself as Carroon.
 However, he deduced (somehow) that the now Kaiju-sized creature could only survive on Earth with the connivance of Carroon and the other two men.
 Quatermass gave an impassioned speech that convinced the humans to give up a nightmarish existence and die to save the human race.
 Since things weren’t getting any better from here, they agreed.
 Croaked.
 And saved the world.